![]() | ![]() | ![]() | ![]() |

 About us

-Each year we have an AGM to elect Committee Members who help to fund raise, organise activities and ensure that the branch operates for the benefit of the its members.
+Each year we have an AGM to elect Committee Members who help to fund raise, organise activities and ensure that the branch operates for the benefit of its members.

 The current committee officers are: